Rudra-867/Student_Depression_Data_Analysis/README.md

 📌 Pre-configured graphs & charts for better insights.
 🕵️ Drill-down features for detailed student depression patterns.
 📌 Interactive UI for easy data exploration.
-🔑 Key Insights & Findings
+🔑 Key Insights & Findings.
-High academic pressure is strongly linked to increased depression scores.
-Students facing financial stress exhibit higher depression levels.
-Lack of sleep correlates with increased depression symptoms.
-Family history of mental illness is a strong indicator of higher depression scores.
-Dietary habits play a role in mental well-being, with unhealthy diets correlating to higher depression levels.
-🎯 Conclusion
+ #🎯 Conclusion :
 This project provides a data-driven understanding of student depression, highlighting key risk factors.
 These insights can help institutions implement targeted mental health interventions.
 Future enhancements may include predictive modeling using machine learning.

-🚀 How to Use
+#🚀 How to Use :
-SQL Analysis: Run the provided SQL queries on the dataset.
+## SQL Analysis: Run the provided SQL queries on the dataset.
 Tableau Visualization: Open Student Depression Data Analysis.twb in Tableau to explore the interactive dashboard.
 Extend the Project: Modify SQL queries and Tableau dashboards to derive additional insights.
-🧑‍💻 Author
+ ##🧑‍💻 Author
       RUDRAJEET PARIDA
-📧 Contact: prudrajeet@gmail.com
+##📧 Contact: prudrajeet@gmail.com